 The kidneys are vital organs located near the middle of the back, just below the rib cage, one on each side of the spine.
 They are bean-shaped and around 13cm long and around 8cm wide.
 Their function within the body is to filter blood and remove waste and excess water.
 The kidneys also balance the volume of fluids and minerals in the body.
 This balance in the body is called homeostasis.

-There are a number of diseases which can affect these vital organs including: kidney stones; kidney infections; cancer; and kidney failure.
-Factors such as diabetes, high blood pressure and family history can increase the risk of kidney disease, however, there are also a number of supplements and natural foods which can help to take care of the kidneys, assist the cleansing process and ward off diseases.
+There are a number of diseases which can affect these vital organs including kidney stones; kidney infections; cancer; and kidney failure.
+The National Kidney Foundation reports that factors such as diabetes, high blood pressure and family history can increase the risk of kidney disease, however, there are also a number of supplements and natural foods which can help to take care of the kidneys, assist the cleansing process and ward off diseases.
 One of the most popular and effective is the cranberry.

-Cranberry juice is a powerful cleanser of the kidneys, helping to remove excess water and helps to break down the fatty tissue within the body.
 The American National Kidney and Urologic Diseases Information Clearinghouse officially endorses drinking cranberry juice to flush out the bacteria responsible for creating Urinary Tract Infections (UTI) from your system.
+That’s because, according to research, Cranberry juice can act as a cleanser of our kidney’s by helping to remove excess water and break down the fatty tissue.

 Urinary tract infections are the second most common type of infection in the body, accounting for about 8.1 million visits to health care providers each year.
 Women are especially prone to UTIs for anatomical reasons.
 This type of infection that can happen anywhere along the urinary tract such as: